 Academics — What Sets Us Apart

 South Pointe Scholars is dedicated to developing students through accessible and rigorous instruction that empowers them to become their very best.
 We believe every student can succeed given the right balance of challenge and support, coupled with personalized instruction and experiential learning.
 Our well-rounded curriculum incorporates college-prep academics and a focus on moral character, preparing students for a lifetime of educational and personal success.
 All grades will meet for classes Monday - Friday.

 A Seamless K-12 Education

 At South Pointe Scholars, we're able to provide our students with a seamless K-12 educational experience.
 After graduating from South Pointe Scholars, they can transition to Canton Preparatory High School, also a National Heritage Academies charter school.
-Canton Prep offers advanced placement courses, dual enrollment opportunities, an Early College Program, college advisors, electives, clubs, sports, and so much more.Learn More About Canton Prep
+Canton Prep offers advanced placement courses, dual enrollment opportunities, an Early College Program, college advisors, electives, clubs, sports, and so much more.Learn More About Arbor Prep

 English Language Arts